-The Underlying Index is sponsored by an organization (the "Index Provider") that is independent of the Fund and BFA.
-The Index Provider determines the composition and relative weightings of the securities in the Underlying Index and publishes information regarding the market value of the Underlying Index.
-The Fund's Index Provider is MSCI.
+The Underlying Index is calculated by the Index Provider, which is independent of the Fund and BFA.
+The Index Provider determines the composition and relative weightings of the securities and currency forwards in the Underlying Index and publishes information regarding the market value of the Underlying Index.